jasonaaronwilson/omni-c/README.md

 Omni C also aims to replace the aging C standard library with one that is more readable, organized, and powerful though when using the transpiler, the C standard library and other C libraries are easily utilized.
+(Additionally, non generic Omni C is callable from C allowing a graceful conversion from Standard C to Omni C.)

 ## Features Removed from Standard C

 1. many types of silent conversions
 2. switch fall through
 3. special syntax for array declarations (since we have multiple types of arrays)
-4. many obsolete keywords
+4. many obsolete keywords like register and the auto storage specifier (static still present)

 ## Using Omni C

-Omni C will have at least one transpiler targeting C23.
-C23 can be compiled to wasm which in theory may be enough to support interop with other languages.
+Omni C by default is a transpiler targeting C and wasm via C to wasm translation.

 Eventually we may add multiple native compilation targets such as: